By Mitch Colburn, Vice President of Planning, Engineering and Construction

 Idaho Power is committed to minimizing the line’s impacts.
 We’re working with the public, local and state governments, federal agencies, private landowners and businesses to finalize the route for the line.
 Most towers would be about half as tall as a typical wind turbine.

 B2H is a key piece of the Northwest’s energy and economic future.
-It will help Idaho Power, PacifiCorp and BPA provide our customers an energy mix that’s cleaner, more reliable and more affordable.
+It will help us provide customers an energy mix that’s more reliable, more affordable and cleaner.

-Mitch Colburn is Resource Planning and Operations Director for Idaho Power, which is taking the lead on planning and obtaining permits for the Boardman to Hemingway transmission line.
+Mitch Colburn is Vice President of Planning, Engineering and Construction for Idaho Power, which is taking the lead on planning and obtaining permits for the Boardman to Hemingway transmission line.